-All upgrades to Oracle Database 21c must use the multitenant architecture.
+Starting with Oracle Database 21c, all upgrades must use the multitenant architecture.
 Use of the non-CDB Oracle Database architecture is desupported.
 When you migrate your database from the non-CDB architecture to PDBs, you obtain up to three user-configurable PDBs in a container database (CDB), without requiring a multitenant license.
 If you choose to configure four or more PDBs, then a multitenant license is required.